 Using essential oils in a bath is great for your skin your body and your mind, but there’s a bit more to it than just dropping essential oils in your bath water!

 It’s not always a good idea to just drop essential oils directly into your bath water you may have noticed oil and water don’t mix!
 So a safe, effective way to use essential oils in a bath is to mix them with a fatty substance, such as milk!
 The oils will bond with the fats in the milk helping to disperse the essential oils through the bath water.

 Pouring your bath

-Run a bath and mix 3- 8 drops of essential oil to half to 1 cup of full cream milk, the fats in the milk mix with the oils which helps them to disperse into the water rather than just sitting on the top of the water.
+Run a bath and mix 3- 8 drops of essential oil to half to 1 cup of milk of your choice, the fats in the milk mix with the oils which helps them to disperse into the water rather than just sitting on the top of the water.
 Add your milk oil mix to your bath once it is run with the bathroom door closed so the vapours don’t escape.
 Soak for at least ten minutes inhaling deeply through the nose.

 Unless otherwise indicated certain essential oils should not be used in a bath they are Basil, Cinnamon, Clove, Peppermint, Thyme, Ginger and Eucalyptus and all citrus essential oils.